Have Questions or Comments?

 They told me this morning at the Daf that Super Bowl Sunday is the busiest pizza day of the year.
 And 1.33 billion chicken wings will be consumed!
 As everyone gets ready for a gastronomic infusion, I would...

 The Gemora teaches us, “Im ein daas, havdala minayin – Without knowledge, how does one differentiate?”
-This is the reason why on Motzoi Shabbos we say the havdala the insertion of Atah chonantonu within the blessing of Atah chonein,...
+This is the reason why in the Shemone Esrei on Motzoi Shabbos we say the havdala insertion of Atah chonantonu within the blessing of...